Exciting opportunity to lead SGAC as Executive Director

 Applications Open: Now

-The SGAC is seeking a volunteer to join the executive office as our Executive Secretary.
-If you are an SGAC member who is looking for an opportunity to become more involved in a role that offers challenging, rewarding, and professional skill-building experiences, then apply today!
+If you are an SGAC member from the North, Central America and the Caribbean (NCAC) region who is looking for an opportunity to become more involved in a role that offers challenging, rewarding, and professional skill-building experiences, then apply today!

 Responsibilities

-• Maintenance of the SGAC Team Member database
+• Maintenance of the SGAC Regional NPoC database

-• Preparations for the SGAC General assembly (preparation of agenda, change request documents, …)
+• Preparations for Regional Quarterly Meetings with NPoCs (preparation of agenda, change request documents, …)

-• Assisting the Executive Director and co-Chairs with miscellaneous operational needs
+• Assisting the Regional Coordinators with miscellaneous operational needs

-Estimated time commitment: Estimated at an average 6 hours a week.
+Estimated time commitment: an average of 4 hours a week.

 Duration of the term: 2 years renewable for another 2 years depending on performance.